SRJPE/JPE-datasets/README.md

 -   [**data-raw**](https://github.com/FlowWest/JPE-datasets/tree/main/data-raw) - data cleaning and formatting scripts

 The contents of this repository are described in more detail below.
+Click on links to navigate directly to a directory or script.
+Additional README documents within each directory give more in depth details on the contents of that directory.

 ## [analysis](https://github.com/FlowWest/JPE-datasets/tree/main/analysis)